LETTER FROM SOFIA by

 A much-needed commercial project has been the recently launched space Generator.
 Situated a bit outside the city centre, it inhabits the generous spaces of a former factory plant.
 After a redesign of the space, it now includes an amphitheater, a library, a bar and a tropical garden next to a large free area.
 Almost on a daily basis, one can join workshops, symposiums, presentations or other events oriented towards new creative industries with focus on design and visual thinking, illustration, animation, interior design and marketing one’s own craft.
 Adriana Andreeva and Boiana Gjaurova told me that they would always choose incentives that make things more relevant to the context of the specific milieu and predicaments.
 And, it is about making people care for community, they say, while helping them to mobilise their own individual business strategies.

-Viktoria Draganova is an author and curator based between Frankfurt am Main and Sofia where she is the director of Swimming Pool Projects.
+Viktoria Draganova is an author and curator based between Frankfurt am Main and Sofia where she is the director of the Swimming Pool

 But let’s go back to the very condition of what education is.
 On a high amplitude is the work of philosopher, artist and writer Snejanka Mihaylova, who is currently involved in the MA program ‘Master of Voice’ at the Sandberg Institute in Amsterdam.
 She has been working for a while on hybrid formats, between research and performative practice, testing it as an aesthetical framework for both an experience and educational model.
 ‘Acoustic Stage’ (together with psychologist and film maker Lubomir Draganov) is an upcoming workshop at Swimming Pool, which will explore this methodology.
 Asked about the future of education, she told me that she cannot imagine it, but that the future is in education.
 And, education is a learning to listen to an interior movement and resisting the fact that we often identify learning with information and not with embodiment.
 “It is not a practice of conservation but situating the process of learning in a person.
 This future is the person as a promise.
 And the future of education is in the engaged remembrance of what is to be a human being.”